-The Alternative Resident Educator is available to those who are successfully approved with the CTE-36 and CTE-37 evaluation completed by the local school district(s).
-Typically, the Alternative Resident Educator Licensure program begins with a four week course offered during the Summer III session.
+The Alternative Resident Educator License is available to those who are successfully approved with the CTE-36 and CTE-37 evaluation completed by the local school district(s).
+Typically, the Alternative Resident Educator Licensure program begins with two courses offered during the Summer III session.
 In the event a new teacher misses the summer program, contact the Career & Technical Teacher Education Department for advising at 330-672-2656.

 CTE-36 and CTE-37 applicants are skilled in areas such as drafting, electronics, automotive repair, cosmetology, and various other areas.
-Many of these skilled workers leave the industry in which they are employed to pursue a position as a Career Technical Teacher in their trade area.
-Information and CTE 36 and 37 forms are available on the Ohio Department of Education website.
+These skilled workers leave the industry in which they are employed to pursue a position as a Career Technical Teacher in their occupational area.
+Additional information and the CTE-36 / CTE-37 forms are available on the Ohio Department of Education website.

-See Section 5 for Initial Licenses and Section 6 for Renewal Licenses in the Guide for Licensing Candidates for Career-Technical and Adult Education in Ohio.
+See Section 5 for Initial Licenses in the Guide for Licensing Candidates for Career-Technical and Adult Education in Ohio

 Depending on the educational background of the prospective teacher, the coursework requirements will vary between 11-24 semester credit hours.
-Before signing up for the coursework, it is necessary to meet with a representative of the Career & Technical Teacher Education Department to further discuss the Industry Option Licensure (Route B) program, admissions process, and other requirements.
+Before registering for the coursework, it is necessary to meet with the Program Coordinator of the Career & Technical Teacher Education Department to further discuss the CTTE program, admissions, and other requirements.